teusH/MySense/docs/gps.md

 If you prefer to use serial eg USB TTL cable:
 Adafruit Ultimate Pi GPSHAT minikit € 50.- (more dynamic board) This needs soldering on the Ultimate board.
-You can use TTL serial USB cale eg CP2102 € 12.-, so you have  less soldering (use 4 pin connectors to 3V3!) and can use it on every computer.
+You can use TTL serial USB cable eg CP2102 € 12.-, so you have  less soldering (use 4 pin connectors to 3V3!) and can use it on every computer.
+Make sure you use the right voltage leads: V3.3.
 Optional:
 CR1220 battery (€ 2.-) if you have a bad power and need to keep the real time clock.
 External antenna 3-5V 28 DB to work in house € 15.- Order this with a pig-tail SMA uFL/u RF cable € 5.- (https://www.kiwi-electronics.nl/SMA-naar-UFL-kabel?search=SMA)